isabella232/docs-13/docs/skeletons/CRA.md

 ### `Home.js`

-This is the homepage of our application also responsible for showing the list of posts and a `Load more` pagination.
+This is the homepage of our application also responsible for showing the list of posts and a `Load more` pagination button.
 Let's go through it bit by bit.

-First up, let's import all the required modules.
-Let's also add a pagination constant that we will need in a minute:
+First up, let's import all the required modules and add a pagination constant that we will need in a minute:

 ```
 import React from 'react'